Canariiii/LearnEdge/README.md

 [![Mongoose-ODM][Mongoose-ODM]][Mongoose-url]
 [![Mongodb][Mongodb]][Mongodb-url]

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## RoadMap

-For this project I have followed the Roadmap from Git(Projects) as our theacher request.
+For this project I have followed the Roadmap from Git(Projects) as our theacher request, SCRUMS with our DAD teacher and instead of following the Roadmap given us at the beginning i follow my own which was doing one table and one frontend at a time.

 <br></br>
 <img src="backend/public/img/Roadmap.png">